Can I have hernia surgery without mesh?

 Dr. Todd S. Harris discusses what California Hernia Specialists offers at their comprehensive hernia center and what separates us from other groups around the country.Can I just watch my hernia without surgery?

 Many patients have been living with their hernia for many years without any problems.
-Although there is a chance that any hernia could become an emergency (incarceration or strangulation), the chances of this happening remains small: around 1%-2% per year.
-Since hernias do not go away on their own, and they constantly get larger, doctors recommend that they are repaired before they become large and painful which can make recovery more difficult.
-Also, most patients present to a surgeon eventually after the hernia becomes uncomfortable and interferes with their quality of life.
+Although there is a chance that any hernia could become an emergency (incarceration or strangulation), the chances of this happening remains small: less than 1% per year.
+Since hernias do not go away on their own, and they usually get larger, doctors recommend that they are repaired before they become large and painful which can make recovery more difficult.

 What are my Options for Hernia Treatment?